Home » Projects » Indoor » Cabinet Installation » Guide to Cabinet Hanging Rail Systems and Brackets

 How to Use a Cabinet Hanging Rail System

-1. For custom cabinets, determine style of cleat and installation requirements.
+- For custom cabinets, determine the style of cleat and installation requirements.

-2. Find high and low spots in ceiling using a laser level (measuring up from line)
+- Find high and low spots in the ceiling using a laser level (measuring up from the line)

-3. Identify position and height of wall hanging rail.
-Remember the cabinets will not sit flush to the ceiling and leaving room for crown molding or other trim.
+- Identify the position and height of the wall-hanging rail.
+Remember, the cabinets will not sit flush to the ceiling and leave room for crown molding or other trim.

-5. Use a stud finder to mark stud locations to attach rail
+- Use a stud finder to mark stud locations to attach the rail

-6. Install wall rail using appropriate cabinet rail screws (manufacturer specified)
+- Install wall rail using appropriate cabinet rail screws (manufacturer-specified)

-7. For IKEA-like systems attach the rail mounts to the cabinet sides
+- For IKEA-like systems, attach the rail mounts to the cabinet sides

-8. Lift cabinet in place and over the wall rail
+- Lift the cabinet in place and over the wall rail

-9. Ensure cabinet is level and properly positioned using the laser line and a 6′ cabinet level.
+- Ensure the cabinet is level and properly positioned using the laser line and a 6′ cabinet level.

-10. For cabinets that support bottom screw installation install wall screws
+- For cabinets that support bottom screw installation, install wall screws

 Why Cabinet Hanger Systems Are Useful

-While quite a few RTA, or ready-to-assemble, cabinets require a cabinet rail there are a lot of semi-custom cabinets that don’t come with hangers.
+While many RTA, or ready-to-assemble, cabinets require a cabinet rail, many semi-custom cabinets come with something other than hangers.

-But, that doesn’t mean you can’t take advantage of the flexibility and simplicity of installing cabinets with a cabinet rail system.
+But you can still take advantage of the flexibility and simplicity of installing cabinets with a cabinet rail system.

-So, versus directly screwing cabinets to the wall, cabinet hanger systems offer this advantages:
+So, versus directly screwing cabinets to the wall, cabinet hanger systems offer these advantages:

-• Complex measurement transfers are eliminated as you won’t need to map wall stud location to the back of the cabinet and pre-drill a hole.
+- Complex measurement transfers are eliminated as you won’t need to map the wall stud location to the back of the cabinet and pre-drill a hole.

-• Leveling cabinets is easier as you only need to level the rail.
+- Leveling cabinets are more accessible as you only need to level the rail.

-• Shimming cabinet bottoms is easier as the cabinet top can’t move.
+- Shimming cabinet bottoms are more accessible as the top can’t move.

-But, fortunately almost ALL cabinets now use a crown molding that require a 1″ or more offset from the ceiling.
+But fortunately, almost ALL cabinets now use crown molding that requires a 1″ or more offset from the ceiling.

 Cabinet Hanger Installation Considerations